Hugh S. Cumming

 Hugh Smith Cumming (August 17, 1869 – December 20, 1948) was an American physician and soldier.
 He served as the fifth Surgeon General of the United States from 1920 to 1936.
+The Tuskegee syphilis experiment began under his term in 1932 and continued for 40 years.

 A collection of his papers are held at the National Library of Medicine.

 Biography

 Early life

 Cumming was born in Hampton, Virginia.
 He received his high school education at Baltimore City College and then obtained medical degrees in two years from the University of Virginia School of Medicine in 1893, where he was a member of Chi Phi fraternity, and the University College of Medicine (in Richmond, Virginia) in 1894 (the latter while serving as house doctor at St. Luke's Hospital in Richmond).
 In 1894, he obtained a commission as an Assistant Surgeon in the Marine Hospital Service, which was to become the Public Health Service and Marine Hospital Service in 1902 and then the Public Health Service in 1912.